 - The projections for future traffic are extended to year 2017 and the Watson Lane 2017 volumes only account for addition of the Clayton Farms development.
 This is valid in that it is unlikely that any of the other vacant or underdeveloped properties will be developed by year 2017.
 However, the normal practice in traffic impact studies is to provide projections 15 to 20 years in the future.
 The Clayton Farms study does not provide that projection. - 2.
 The analysis of the existing and projected traffic indicate no left turn at Bowles Avenue for northbound Watson Lane traffic.
 The study states that this left turn movement is "restricted".
 In fact, there is no sign prohibiting the left turn movement and those movements are made, especially during the off peak hours.
 We are concerned that there could be serious safety issues for both vehicular and pedestrian traffic in the future. - 3.
+There may be a line of sight problem at Bowles Avenue for northbound Watson Lane traffic.
+The traffic study does not address this. - 4.
 The study also contains errors concerning the two adjacent streets.
 Bowles Avenue is not controlled by CDOT.
 It was turned back to Littleton several years ago and the City is the permitting agency.
 Brookhaven Lane is not a private street.
 It is a public street in the Town of Columbine Valley.